-Lipitor Lawsuit Overview
+Lipitor Lawsuits Overview

-When patients take Lipitor, their "bad" cholesterol and triglycerides are lowered.
-At the same time, Lipitor can increase patients' HDL or "good" cholesterol.
-In addition, Lipitor can help lower the risk for heart attack and stroke in certain patients.
+When patients take Lipitor, it reduces their bad cholesterol and triglycerides.
+Lipitor also increases patients' HDL or good cholesterol.
+In addition, Lipitor can help lower the risk of heart attack and stroke in certain patients.

-Lipitor Side Effects
+Side Effects of Lipitor

 - Type 2 diabetes